frieda566/FlashPlay/README.md

 # FlashPlay

 ## Description:
 FlashPlay is a gamified vocabulary learning app.
-Players start by importing or creating a deck of flashcards, which becomes the foundation for a series of interactive mini games.
+Players start by creating a deck of flashcards, which becomes the foundation for a series of interactive mini games.
 In total, you can choose between two different mini games:
 1. game_memory: The flashcards are upside-down, and you have to find the matching pairs <br>
 2. game_race: You race against a timed opponent.
 If you answer the question correctly your character moves forward, if you answer incorrectly the character does not move forward. <br>